Tenkiv/kuantify/README.md

 1. Devices which are intended to have software installed directly on them.
 Examples include standard Android devices and Raspberry Pi.

+Both categories utilize Kuantifies built in message routing system for communication, although in the case of full stack devices most of the routing should be handled automatically.

 ### First Category - Remote Only Devices
 Adding support for a remote only device is basically a matter of binding the functionality of the device to the Kuantify interfaces.
 So you'll create a class that extends `Device` and potentially some of the other Device interfaces depending on the functionality of the device you're adding support for.
-At this time Kuantify has very few concrete abstractions for this process and we're still brainstorming what we may be able to abstract out.
 In most cases this process is a matter of establishing some connection, serializing / deserialzing commands and incoming data and sending / receiving these things to and from the device.
+Most of this process will be handled with a custom `NetworkCommunicator`.
 Kuantify already depends on [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) and parts of [ktor](https://ktor.io/) so you should consider using them for these tasks.
 [Ktor supports raw tcp and udp sockets](https://ktor.io/clients/raw-sockets.html) which are often necessary for supporting a device.
 Both of these libraries are pure kotlin and multiplatform so you only need to make one set of common code to support the device on all